kmammou/v-hacd/README.md

 # Installing the Package

-On Windows, go to the ./app directory and run 'cmake CMakeLists.txt' and then load the solution file On Linux, go to the ./app directory and run 'cmake CmakeLists.txt' and then run 'cmake --build .' to build the test app
+On Windows, go to the ./app directory and run 'cmake CMakeLists.txt' and then load the solution file On Linux, go to the ./app directory and run 'cmake -DCMAKE_BUILD_TYPE=Release CmakeLists.txt' and then run 'cmake --build .' to build the test app

 # Documentation
 Click this link to find detailed documentation for how to use the library: